Merith-TK/dotman/.copilot/command-specs.md

 ## Command Overview

-Dotman is a HOME-directory-only dotfiles manager that uses symlinks to maintain files in their original locations while storing the actual files in a centralized git repository.
+Dotman is a production-ready, HOME-directory-only dotfiles manager that uses symlinks to maintain files in their original locations while storing the actual files in a centralized git repository with intelligent directory hierarchy management.

 ## Security Model

-**HOME Directory Only**: All operations are restricted to files within the user's home directory (`$HOME`).
+**HOME Directory Only**: All operations are strictly restricted to files within the user's home directory (`$HOME`).
 Files outside of `$HOME` cannot be managed by dotman for security reasons.
+This restriction is enforced at all entry points with comprehensive path validation.

 ## Commands